mzabrisk/final_project_group6/README.md

 The purpose of the analysis is to determine if cigarette sales and CO<sub>2</sub> emissions are linked to lung cancer.

 ## ETL Process ##
-The data was combined into a database.
+The data was combined into a PostgreSQL database.
 We used both the Pandas Library in Python and PostgreSQL to clean, sort, and merge our data to a state where we could use it for our visualizations and Machine Learning Models.
+Since the datasets we were using had a primary key "Country", it was fairly easy to get the data merged together.

 ### Transitioning the Data to Javascript
 In order to make working with the data in Javascript easier, the pandas DataFrames were converted to JSON files using the Python json library and the json.dumps method.